-Tim and I came up with this idea 6 months ago—to have experienced players sit NS while the beginners sat EW.
+Tim and I came up with this idea a year ago—to have experienced players sit NS while the beginners sat EW.
 After the round was finished, the experienced players would encourage the beginners to play duplicate.
-They would tell them that everyone started out as a beginner once, that duplicate players are really friendly, the game is very social, they met loads of their friends through duplicate, etc. This idea was very successful last spring and even more successful this time.
+They would tell them that everyone started out as a beginner once, that duplicate players are really friendly, the game is very social, they met loads of their friends through duplicate, etc. This idea was very successful last spring and WILDLY more successful this time.

-I had always been disappointed that so few Unit Board Members showed up but Robert Weaver really nagged the Board for me to show up and 8 current and 2 former members showed up this time.
-Thanks to Robert who would have been there also but came down sick.
+I had always been disappointed that so few Unit Board Members showed up but Robert Weaver really nagged the Board for me to show up and more members showed up this time.
+Thanks to Robert.

 Now we have to hope that they get hooked, keep playing, join the ACBL and strengthen our Unit.